It’s anything but black and white.

 “...
 I think you’ll probably find that different organizations identify different colors for the same diseases; some might say green for lymphoma, gold for leukemia,” Greif added in an email.
 “We made the decision to just go with red for all blood cancers.”

 And gold?
-It’s also been used since 1997 to symbolize all childhood cancers “because gold is a precious medal, and is therefore the perfect color to reflect the most precious thing in our lives – our children,” according to the American Childhood Cancer Organization.
+It’s also been used since 1997 to symbolize all childhood cancers “because gold is a precious metal, and is therefore the perfect color to reflect the most precious thing in our lives – our children,” according to the American Childhood Cancer Organization.

 Cancer advocacy groups are not required to register their colors with the U.S. Patent and Trademark Office, a USPTO spokesman said.